Get in touch today for a 10 min chat which, if appropriate, may lead to a no-obligation, complimentary 30-min online consultation.

 Through an understanding of the daily reality of trying to train and perform with pain or injury, I can support you with a realistic rehabilitation programme to return you to performing at your best.

 I believe in continuity of professional healthcare.
-So we will not just give you a massage and send you on your way "hoping it worked;" first we will look at the cause of any muscular or structural imbalance, and afterwards we will develop a potential rehabilitation programme that may involve exercises, stretching, or just subtly different ways of moving.
+So we will not just give you a treatment and send you on your way “hoping it worked;” first we will look at the cause of any muscular or structural imbalance, and afterwards we will develop a potential rehabilitation programme that may involve exercises, stretching, or just subtly different ways of moving.
 I will support you with any rehabilitation work in between sessions.
-And where massage alone is not enough, we will discuss other treatments you might usefully explore.
+And where manual therapy alone is not enough, we will discuss other treatments you might usefully explore.

 I want to offer professional, clinical massage therapy to everyone seeking to maintain their bodies or to improve their performance, not just sportsmen and women.